 Some 40 minutes after leaving London the train slows to about 160 km/hr and we enter the Channel Tunnel, to emerge in France 20 minutes later.
-The scenery continues to flash by during our 300 km/hr trip until, 2¼ hours after leaving St Pancras, we pull into Gare du Nord station in Paris.
-We then transfer to the train that will take us into the heart of France and the capital of Auvergne, Clermont-Ferrand.
+The scenery continues to flash by during our 300 km/hr trip until, 1.5 hours after leaving St Pancras, we pull into Gare du Lille.
+We then transfer to the train that will take us to Lyon where we connect with our train for the journey into the heart of France and the capital of Auvergne, Clermont-Ferrand.

 On arrival we transfer to our hotel.

 16/09/2018 Clermont-Ferrand (BLD)